ewen-lbh/website-boilerplate/README.md

 ## Contributing

-You may contribute to this project, but remember that the main branch will stay like what I used **MYSELF** for my projects.
+You may contribute to this project, but remember that the main branch will stay like what I use **MYSELF** for my projects.
 Issues that tell me that the project should contain x library is useless.
 Just add them yourself!

 ## .code-snippets file